-All school employees must comply with the school's and Local Authority's Financial Regulations (where the school is a maintained school).
+All school employees must comply with the school's and academy trust's Financial Regulations.
 Employees should familiarise themselves with the regulations but some of the principal employee requirements are summarised below.

 37.2 Business Contacts

 "Business contact" refers to any person, body or organisation with which the school is involved on a financial or charitable basis (including contractors; developers; consultants; regional or national charities).
 This also includes business contacts who are potential suppliers (e.g. they are tendering for future business).